St. Louis Cardinals (NFL): 1960s

 On March 13, 1960, the league's 12 owners unanimously approved the Cardinals' move to St. Louis, ending the team's 62-year history and 40 NFL seasons in Chicago.
 In addition to the NFL's blessing, the Bidwills sought permission from the long-established baseball team in their new city to share the "Cardinals" nickname.
 Other cities had hosted football teams that copied the local baseball team's name, but the Cardinals were (and remain) the only American team with a long-established nickname that moved to a city where another major sports franchise coincidentally had the same long-established name and kept it.
 (The Cincinnati Royals moved to Kansas City twelve years later, but altered the name to avoid confusion in their new home.)

 During the Cardinals' tenure in St. Louis, they were locally called the "Big Red", the "Football Cardinals", or "the Gridbirds" in order to avoid confusion with the baseball team.

 The Cardinals played in the original Busch Stadium as tenants of the baseball team.
 St. Louis had not had a professional football team since the early days of the NFL.
 For decades, the NFL had demanded a modern stadium as a condition for returning to the city.
-Busch Stadium had been built in its final form in 1909, and had not been well maintained from the 1930s until the baseball Cardinals bought it in 1953z However, the prospect of competition with the AFL compelled them to approve the Cardinals' move in exchange for a pledge to eventually build a new venue.
+Busch Stadium had been built in its final form in 1909, and had not been well maintained from the 1930s until the baseball Cardinals bought it in 1953.
+However, the prospect of competition with the AFL compelled them to approve the Cardinals' move in exchange for a pledge to eventually build a new venue.
 In the meantime, the football Cardinals would be playing for at least a few years in a stadium that was barely suitable even for temporary use.
 Busch Stadium was not designed for football, and had poor and outdated infrastructure.
 In particular, parking was virtually nonexistent.
 It was also located in a neighborhood that had already gone to seed.
 Moreover, the baseball team had priority for scheduling.
 Under these circumstances, tickets proved difficult to sell.
 The Cardinals initially held practices in the city park.
 In 1961, they finished .500 at 7–7, but after the NFL had expanded to a 14-game season to compete with the upstart AFL, the team fell to 4–9–1 in 1962.
-Although improving to 9–5–0 in 1963, the Cardinals failed to reach the playoffs, a loss to the Giants kept them out of the NFL title game.
+Although improving to 9–5–0 in 1963, a loss to the Giants kept them out of the NFL title game.